Jerry Lee Lewis: Religious beliefs

-Graceland arrest
+Public intoxication arrest

 On September 29, 1976 (Lewis's 41st birthday), Lewis fired a .357 Magnum at a Coke bottle in his bedroom.
 The bullet ricocheted and accidentally hit bassist Butch Owens in the chest.
 Owens survived.

 On November 23, 1976, Lewis was arrested outside Elvis Presley's Graceland home for allegedly intending to shoot him.
 In Rick Bragg's 2014 authorized biography, Jerry Lee Lewis: His Own Story, Lewis said that the reclusive Presley had been trying to reach him and finally did on November 23, imploring him to "come out to the house."
 Lewis replied that he would if he had time, but that he was busy trying to get his father, Elmo, out of jail in Tunica for driving under the influence.
 Later that night, Lewis was at a Memphis nightclub called the Vapors drinking champagne when he was given a gun.
-Lewis suddenly remembered that Elvis wanted to see him and, climbing aboard his new Lincoln Continental with the loaded pistol on the dash and a bottle of champagne under his arm, tore off for Graceland.
+Lewis suddenly remembered that Elvis wanted to see him, and climbing aboard his new Lincoln Continental with the loaded pistol on the dash, so he would not be charged for having a "concealed" weapon, a bottle of champagne under his arm, and tore off for Graceland.
 Just before three o'clock in the morning, Lewis accidentally smashed into the famous Graceland gates.

 Presley's astonished cousin Harold Lloyd was manning the gate and watched Lewis attempt to hurl the champagne bottle out the car window, not realizing the window was rolled up, smashing both.
 Bragg reports that Lewis denies ever intending to do Presley harm, that the two were friends, but "Elvis, watching on the closed-circuit television, told guards to call the police.
 The Memphis police found the gun in the car and put Lewis, protesting, hollering, threatening them, away in handcuffs."
 Lewis said, "The cops asked Elvis, 'What do you want us to do?
 And Elvis told 'em, 'Lock him up.'
 That hurt my feelings.
 To be scared of me – knowin' me the way he did – was ridiculous."
 Lewis was charged with carrying a pistol and public drunkenness.
 Released on a $250 bond, his defiant mugshot was wired around the world.
 Presley himself died at Graceland nine months later.

-Debt
+Financial debt

-In 1979, the IRS seized property from Lewis to compensate a $274,000 tax debt.
+In 1979, the Internal Revenue Service seized property from Lewis to compensate a $274,000 tax debt.
 The property included several automobiles, a tractor, five motorcycles, jewelry, musical instruments, home entertainment equipment, and firearms.
 In 1980, an auction was held, but only 150 potential bidders showed up.
 The auction amassed $91,382, a third of the debt.

 In 1984, Lewis was found innocent of evading taxes, but he still owed the IRS money.
-The next year, the IRS seized property from his Nesbit, Mississippi ranch.
+The next year, the IRS seized property from his Nesbit, Mississippi, ranch.
 In 1988, Lewis filed for bankruptcy, petitioning that he was more than $3 million in debt, including $2 million he owed to the IRS.